 Five Persistent Problems

-You’re most likely feel the pain in these five areas:
+You’re most likely to feel the pain in these five areas:

 Speed to Market